Symposium on Promoting Child and Youth Mental Health:

 ASI 2017 will feature many opportunities for you to share your experience and knowledge and to learn from others, and we invite you to submit an abstract (short description) of your project.
-The submission deadline has been extended to Monday, June 5, 2017.
+The submission deadline has been extended to Monday, June 5, 2017 at 8:00 pm.
 Abstracts will be reviewed by a panel and decisions will be communicated by June 15.

 The Call for Abstracts is for three sessions described below.
 We invite submissions that relate to policies and programs that address universal (for all) and targeted (vulnerable groups and those at higher-risk) approaches to promoting child and youth mental health across diverse sectors and in key settings including: home, schools, colleges, communities, online, and health services.

 Innovative programs that demonstrate collaborative practices, policies, and research and hope to expand their impact are of great interest to those in promoting child and youth mental health.
 Leaders of these promising and emerging practices will showcase their projects to all delegates at the Opening Ceremony with a 2-3 minute ‘sales pitch’ on stage, and then invite Symposium participants to view a table top or poster presentation to share information and problem solve any challenges.
 Presentation materials will be prominently displayed for the duration of the Symposium (August 21-23).

 August 22 – Concurrent Sessions